“The sky is the limit! You have the ability to shape your own destiny.”

 “My job at the USPTO enables me to instill the idea of entrepreneurship and innovation in others, and help students recognize the tremendous potential they have to affect change.”

-Joyce, the Director of the Office of Education, and her team travel throughout the country to develop and implement programming that increases knowledge and awareness of intellectual property among future innovators and the people who educate them.
+Joyce, the Director of the Students and Learners Division in the Office of Public Engagement, and her team travel throughout the country to develop and implement programming that increases knowledge and awareness of intellectual property among future innovators and the people who educate them.

 Her main goal: to help students learn how to tap into their inherent sparks of genius and creativity, and turn those ideas into reality.